Trademark Protection: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A TrademarkTrademark Infringement

 A descriptive mark refers to a mark that describes, not suggests, a quality or characteristic of a product or service.
 Some examples of such marks include Vision Center, Holiday Inn, and All Bran.
 A descriptive mark will tell you about a certain aspect of the product or service.

 Courts don't consider descriptive marks to be inherently distinctive.
 The only way a descriptive mark can receive trademark protection is if the mark has acquired a secondary meaning.
-Descriptive marks need to meet this requirement because such marks usually include marks that are useful for description of the product or service.
+Descriptive marks need to meet this requirement because such marks usually include marks that are useful for the description of the product or service.
 Therefore, granting a manufacturer exclusive right to a descriptive mark could give the manufacturer unfair advantages.

 If consumers associate a mark with a manufacturer or producer instead of the product or service, the descriptive mark has acquired a qualifying secondary meaning.

 For example, Holiday Inn is a trademark that has managed to acquire a secondary meaning.
 Consumers usually associate the term Holiday Inn with a specific provider of hotel services, not any other hotel services.
-Consumers don't need to be able to identify the particular producer.
+Consumers don't need to be able to identify a particular producer.
 However, producers need to know that the product or service only comes from one producer.
 To determine whether a descriptive trademark has acquired a secondary meaning, the courts will look at the following:

 - The volume of sales

 - The manner and length of the term's use

 - What is a generic mark?